 Proposal for a Global Taxation System

-– Forewords about a World Single Taxation –
+– Foreword about a World Single Taxation –

 Translated in English by the author